IETF-TEAS-WG/actn-poi/draft-ietf-teas-actn-poi-applicability.md

 inventory information, the O-PNCs report an abstract optical network topology where:

-- one TE node is reported for each optical NE deployed within the optical network domain; and
+- one TE node is reported for each optical node deployed within the optical network domain; and

 - one TE link is reported for each OMS link and, optionally, for